10-Week Life Drawing Course

 You will also be shown how to recreate the effect of light and shadow on the model under classical lighting conditions, creating tone and tonal progressions.
 Handling your materials to get the best results - line work, shading, textures, light and shadow.

-The Academic Figure Drawing Workshop will be held in Cork City this May 2019.
+The Life Drawing Course will be held in Cork and Waterford starting this September 2019.

 See details below, or contact us to find out more and to enrol.

 |1||Nano Nagle Place, Douglas Street, CORK||10 weeks||Tuesdays||6.30 - 9pm||17 Sept. - 26 Nov.
 2019||€ 300|

 |2||St. Patrick's Gateway Centre, WATERFORD||10 weeks||Mondays||7 - 9.30pm||23 Sept. - 02 Dec.
 2019||€ 300|

 - Classical Art Atelier reserves the right to cancel any course or workshop at any time if the minimum number of students required is not reached.
 In such cases, your fee will be fully refunded.